Shopify/shopify-app-template-remix/README.md

-# Shopify App Template - Remix
+# Shopify Payments App Template - Remix

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.
+This is a template for building a [Payments App](https://shopify.dev/docs/apps/payments) using the [Remix](https://shopify.dev/docs/apps/payments) framework.
+This template includes a rough client for the Payments Apps API, as well as all the necessary routes for a simple Offsite payments app.

-Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).

-Visit the [`shopify.dev` documentation](https://shopify.dev/docs/api/shopify-app-remix) for more details on the Remix app package.
+_Notes:_
+- mTLS configuration is not included in this template.
+This should be configured in your own infrastructure.
+- Any `simulator` in this template is not intended for a production payments app.
+In production, once a payment (or refund, capture, void) session has been started, the provider's processing steps should begin automatically, and should resolve/reject the session when complete.

 ## Quick start

 ### Prerequisites

 1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.
-2. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
+1. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
-3. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).
+1. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).

+### App Setup
+1. You must [Create an app manually]() in the Partners Dashboard
+1. Disable embedded in the Partners Dashboard
+1. Replace App Name and API Client ID in the [shopify.app.toml]()
+1. Request these Shopify scopes: (_write\_payment\_gateways_, _write\_payment\_sessions_)
+1. Once you have the required scopes, push the config with `npm run shopify app config push`

 ### Setup